alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 #### Can you code?

-As others have written before, the only real way to see if a candidate can code, is to have them code, and to observe them code.
+As others have written before, the only real way to see if a candidate can code, is to have them code, and to observe them doing it.

 I like to ask a pretty simple question to get things started.
 If the question is super simple, like Fizzbuzz, I expect you code it as close to syntactically correct as possible, in whatever language you prefer.
 If its slightly harder, I will forgo the syntax requirement and focus more on the coding solution.
 Regardless, the algorithm is simple, and yet most people struggle here.
 With this, and questions, I try to steer the candidate into the right direction.
 If they're going to an obvious pitfall, I might ask them to justify why they chose to do what they do.